Share this Article

 "Quiet" can mean it overlooks an air shaft or brick wall.

 An outdoor space in need of some "TLC" could moonlight as a junkyard.
-If that's okay with you, read our guide to fixing up a decrepit outdoor space.
+If that's okay with you, you’ll need tips on fixing up a decrepit outdoor space.

 If a listing doesn’t mention a doorman or elevator, that's because there isn't one.
-The same is true with laundry facilities (though there are on-demand pick-up/drop-off services that help with that now, too).
+The same is true with laundry facilities.

 You Might Also Like